Landscape Planning

 Guest instructor: Dr. Pete Cutter, Director of Program Coordination and Technical Services, RECOFT

-Identify key socioeconomic considerations in landscape planning
+Identify key types of socioeconomic considerations for doing landscape planning

 Guest instructor: Willem Ferwerda, Founder, Commonland

-Module 5: Identifying Appropriate Targets, Data and Tools for Your Needs and Capacity
+Module 5: Identifying Appropriate Targets, Data and Tools for Your Needs and Capacity (March 25th)

-Module 6: Assessing Current Conditions and Future Trends
+Module 6: Assessing Current Conditions and Future Trends (March 27th)

 Module 7: What’s in a Plan and How is it Implemented?
+(April 1st)

-Guest instructors: Dr. Jen McGowan
+Guest instructors: Dr. Jen McGowan, Global Managing Director, Marxan Solutions

-Module 8: Building Partnerships and Creating a Dynamic Assessment & Planning Process
+Module 8: Building Partnerships and Creating a Dynamic Assessment & Planning Process (April 3rd)

 COURSE OPTIONS & INFORMATION (Review chart above, then click below)